thecredibleway/thecredibleway-com/docs/faq/questions/im-a-good-person-and-my-good-deeds-will-get-me-to-heaven.md

 Christ Jesus to do good works, which God prepared in advance for us to do"*.

 These good works include acts of charity, kindness, justice and living a morally upright life.
-They are evidence of a genuine faith, a demonstration of God's love to the world, and a means by which God uses us to bless others.
+They are evidence of a genuine faith, a demonstration of God's love to the world and a means by which God uses us to bless others.
 They are done out of gratitude for what God has already done, not as a desperate attempt to earn something we cannot.
 Most times they go unnoticed or uncelebrated, but they are a testament to the transformative power of the Gospel.
 We wouldn't have missionaries or real humanitarian aid today if it were not for the likes of these genuine